dashjoin/platform/dashjoin-docs/docs/administration.md

 * Logo: Absolute or relative URL to the IDM logo to be displayed on teh login screen
 * Issuer: URL / UUID of the IDM issuing authorizations
 * Client ID: ID of the registered application in the IDM
-* Redirect URI: URL of the Dashjoin login page
+* Redirect URI: URL of the Dashjoin application
+Important: previously this required a link to /login, this does not work anymore.
+Use the root URL
 * Scopes: scopes are used by an application during authentication to authorize access to a user's details
 * Request Access Token: obtain an Access Token, an ID Token, and optionally a Refresh Token
 * Strict Discovery Document Validation: ensure that all of the endpoints provided via the ID Provider discovery document share the same base URL as the issuer parameter